Improvement program for floodplain harvesting measurement

 Last year the department made a commitment to work together with industry and individuals across the Basin to make sure the measurement and compliance settings for floodplain harvesting are balanced.
 We made a promise that we would genuinely consider stakeholder feedback and make any necessary changes before a final strategy was approved by Government and implemented.

 Public meetings on a draft Floodplain Harvesting Monitoring and Auditing Strategy were held between October and December 2018 and submissions invited from 26 November 2018 to 15 February 2019.
+In total, 215 participants attended the eight consultation sessions and there were 32 written submissions.
 Concerns raised during consultation and written submissions were all considered.

 We’re listening to your concerns on the draft strategy

 The draft strategy proposed a three year staged approach to improving the measurement of floodplain harvesting, initially requiring a minimum use of gauge boards and calibrated storage curves to measure changes in water volumes in on-farm water storages.
 The approach relied on the verification of self-reported data against multiple lines of evidence such as remote sensing to detect compliance breaches.
 An evaluation trigger within the approach was intended to signal change to new and improved technologies if required.

 Whilst all participants were supportive of robust floodplain harvesting measurement and compliance, the draft strategy’s reporting requirements were considered by some to be too onerous to manage and administer and the checking of gauges during flood, unsafe.
 Others raised concerns that self-reporting would not effectively support compliance and that gauge boards were a simplistic and outdated technology.

 Sharing feedback and the next steps forward